ishikaarora/Aspect-Sentiment-Analysis-on-Amazon-Reviews/team01final/README.txt

 Add argument as 1, if you want to run on the toy file.

-Note : Run all commands from the code folder
+Note : Run all commands except UI from the code folder

 * python src/models/run_extraction.py <arg = 1 or 0>
 * python src/models/aspect_clustering.py